 Amended Return: If this is an amended return, enter the tax and temporary recycling surcharge previously paid.
+Attach a worksheet to your return showing your computations.
+(See the instructions for Form 4 or 5 for a sample worksheet.)

 ■ Line 13.
-Interest, Penalty, and Late Fee Due - Enter any interest, penalty, and late fee due from Form 4U, line 17 or 26.
+Interest, Penalty, and Late Fee Due - Enter any interest, penalty, and late filing fee due from Form 4U, line 17 or 26.